home-assistant/home-assistant.io/source/_lovelace/entities.markdown

   default: "`hass:television`"
 hide_if_unavailable:
   required: false
-  description: Hide this row if casting is not available in the browser.
+  description: Hide this row if casting is not available in the browser
   type: boolean
   default: false
 {% endconfiguration %}